AdamKyle/flare/resources/info/currencies/section-1.md

 Shards are a form of currency only gained by defeating [celestial entities](/information/celestials).

 These are used in [Alchemy](/information/usable-items) in crafting alchemical items.

+You can have Two Billion Shards at any one time.
+If you have over, you won't be able to complete some quests and Celestials that are killed will not drop shards.

+NPC Quests will never allow you to go over the cap, even if you just a bit under.